bkhtv/bkhtv/README.md

-## Greetings, in the cybernetic age where we hack the limits of what's possible!
+## Greetings, in the cybernetic age where we hack the limits of what's possible.

 ![Header](https://github.com/bkhtv/bkhtv/blob/main/assets/YouCut_20230417_230517024%20(2).gif)